pixeljoos/Not-Here-But-There/README.md

 ## Usage

-1. Open Microsoft Teams in your web browser.
+1. Navigate to the web-based application (like Microsoft Teams) where you wish to remain active.
 2. Click on the "Not Here But There" bookmarklet you just added to your bookmarks bar.
-3. An alert will notify you each minute showing the elapsed time since the script started.
+3. An alert will display, notifying you that "Not Here But There" is activated.
-4. Click the bookmarklet again to stop the script.
+4. To deactivate, simply click the bookmarklet again.
+An alert will inform you when "Not Here But There" is deactivated.